yzbai/GoogleArchWithDaggerSample/README.md

 # GoogleArchWithDaggerSample
-A Start Template with Lifecycle, ViewModel, LiveData, Room, Dagger
+A Start Template with Lifecycle, ViewModel, LiveData, Room, Dagger, etc.

 using bleow packages:
 * Lifecycle